whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 Regardless of which unhealthy nation you live in, and no matter how "safe" you feel, the answer is no. And because you know that, you have known since childhood that you must play along.

 But "playing along" is not who we really are.
-And because of that, I know that each of us -- including you -- have the power to help make things right.
+And because of that, each of us -- including you -- have the power to help make things right.

 For many of us, we and our ancestors have been trapped in this way of life for a very long time.
 This may be painful to face, but we absolutely can -- and we must -- face the truth and stand up together to change it.

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #9<br/>Notice when you hold back out of fear</div>
+<div class="rev-act-body">Everyone has an urge to stand for what's right, but many learn to hold back out of fear, such as fear of losing friends, angering a spouse, or losing a job.
+To cultivate spiritual strength, notice when you feel afraid and hold back.<br/><br/>Recall a time when you felt an urge to do a good deed, speak out, or stand up for someone else, but you held back.
+What were you afraid of?
+Next time you feel afraid, notice the fear and find the bravery to do what you need to do.</div></div>

 ### References